tkat0/obsidian-scrapbox-flavored/README.md

 These features will be implemented.

+- data sync to Scrapbox
     - import Scrapbox pages to Obsidian
     - export Obsidian pages to Scrapbox
 - code block in Markdown list like https://scrapbox.io/help/Syntax#58348ae2651ee500008d67df
 - related page list on each page like https://scrapbox.io/help/Related_pages